mne-tools/mne-python/doc/source/python_tutorial.rst

 ~~~~~~~~~~~~~~~~

   For optimal performance we recommend using numpy / scipy with the multi-threaded
   ATLAS, gotoblas2, or intel MKL.
-The Enthought Canopy and the Anaconda distribution for example
+For example, the Enthought Canopy and the Anaconda distributions
   ship with tested MKL-compiled numpy / scipy versions.
 Depending on the use case and your system
   this may speed up operations by a factor greater than 10.